scsanchez/domtblout2viz/README.md

 ## Notes

 - Only hits with **i-evalue ≤ 0.05** are considered.
-- For overlapping domains in the same sequence, only the one with the lowest e-value is kept (unless deactivated).
 - The script saves the plot using `matplotlib` and displays it afterward.